About ULLD

 ~ Albert Einstein

 But wait... what if that is not true?
 Of course it seems like a logical assumption, especially for a young physicist that was insistent on the Universe being static well into his career, but we can now measure the apparent rate of cosmic inflation.
 The equation is so symmetrical, that all of the validations of relativity can be accounted for by applying that dilation to space and not time.
 Einstein was insistent on a static Universe when he wrote On the electrodynamics of moving bodies, the paper that gave us what we now call special relativity, but we now know that the Universe is expanding; we can measure it.
 Would it not be more sensible to consider that it is perhaps space that dilates with relative motion, and not a medium that we can't directly measure?
-Should we really apply this observable dilation to a medium in which we can't determine our rate of change, and then forcefully dilate variables that we can to accommodate?
+Should we really apply this observable dilation to a medium in which we can't directly determine our rate of change, and then forcefully dilate variables that we can to accommodate this abstract quantity?

 This hit me like a Rorschach test.
 For so long all I could see was the butterfly, and then all of a sudden I noticed the couple kissing and could never look at the picture the same way again.